hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-custom-code.md

 |invalid token|The Authorization token provided is incorrect
 |user_name missing|The user_name is not provided in the request params
 |business_id missing|The business_id is not provided in the request params
-|conversation_id missing|The conversation_id is not provided in the request params
+|conversation_no missing|The conversation_no is not provided in the request params
 |invalid user_name|The user_name provided is not valid for the Partner
 |user has not sent a message|The user has not had any chat on that Business